lucasdavid/lucasdavid.github.io/Topics-on-Computer-Vision/_posts/2021-06-08-vectorization.md

 (f*g)(t) = \int f(\tau)g(t + \tau) d\tau
 $$

-The signals are associated in an inverted fashion, which is illustrated in the second column of Fig. 4.
+The signals are associated in an inverted fashion, which is illustrated in the second column of the figure below.

 Finally, we can imagine that a 2-D signal (such as images) is reflected when both $(x, y)$ axes are reflected.
 This is equivalent of rotating the image in $180^\circ$.

 {% include figure.html
    src="https://upload.wikimedia.org/wikipedia/commons/thumb/2/21/Comparison_convolution_correlation.svg/1280px-Comparison_convolution_correlation.svg.png"
-   classed="w-50"
+   classed="w-lg-50"
    alt="Comparison between convolution, cross-correlation and autocorrelation.
 From Wikipedia." figcaption="Comparison between convolution, cross-correlation and autocorrelation.
 From <a href=\"https://en.wikipedia.org/wiki/Cross-correlation\" target=\"_blank\">Wikipedia</a>." %}